aschombe/C-Script/README.md

 ## Todo
-- [ ] Exract keywords and arguments from input AST in the IR Builder
+- [ ] Extract keywords and arguments from input AST in the IR Builder
 - [ ] Make IR Builder work
 <!-- - [ ] Add a compile feature that translates the code to LLVM IR -->
 <!-- - [ ] Create a VM that can run the LLVM IR -->